ethitter/eth-simple-shortlinks/readme.txt

 No, shortlinks use the posts' IDs, so aren't available for modification.

 == Changelog ==

+= 0.5 =
+* Admin notices when permalinks won't support the plugin
+* Disable plugin functionality when permalink structure is incompatible
+* Translation support

 = 0.4 =
 * Initial release